 Before joining Tau, Jon completed work at Sony Pictures Imageworks (SPI) on Hotel Transylvania 2 (2015) and at MPC for the feature film Jungle Book (2016), winner of the Oscar for Best Visual Effects in 2017.

 Dariush received his M.F.A. from the Division of Animation and Digital Arts, School of Cinematic Arts (SCA), University of Southern California (USC).
-His B.A. is from Lehigh University in Architecture and Theatre, and his He is an active member of the Visual Effects Society and has won a London Advertising Award for commercial effects, is a multiple recipient of the Telly and Addy Awards, has won the Bronze Plaque from the Columbus Film Festival, and is a proud VES Awards nominee.
+His B.A. is from Lehigh University in Architecture and Theatre, and his He is an active member of the Visual Effects Society and has won a London Advertising Award for commercial effects, is a multiple recipient of the Telly and Addy Awards, has won the Bronze Plaque from the Columbus Film Festival, and is a VES Awards nominee.

 Keith has a B.A. in Mathematics from the University of California, Los Angeles (UCLA) and an M.A. in Mathematics from the University of California, Berkeley (UC Berkeley).

-Sue Lewak is a specialist in narrative, film adaptation, and science fiction.
-Her research and teaching interests include graphic fiction such as Yoko Kamio's transmedial manga series, Hana Yogi Dango (Boys Over Flowers).
-This manga has not only been adapted into anime and a live action television series as well as two live action films in Japan, but has also had a number of live action transnational adaptations: in Taiwan (Meteor Garden, 2001), in South Korea (Boys Over Flowers, 2009), and in China (Meteor Garden, 2018).
-She is also interested in adaptations of Bengali (India) literature such as Rabindranath Tagore's 1901 novella Nastanir and Satyajit Ray's 1964 independent film, Charulata, and Sarat Chandra Chattopadhyay's 1914 novella Parineeta and Pradeep Sarkar's 2005 eponymous Bollywood adaptation.
+Sue is a specialist in narrative, film adaptation, and science fiction.
+Her research and teaching interests include graphic fiction such as Yoko Kamio's transmedial manga series, Hana Yogi Dango (Boys Over Flowers) which has been adapted in both the episodic series and cinematic formats in Japan, China, Taiwan, and South Korea.
+She is also interested in adaptations of the works of Indian authors Rabindranath Tagore and Sarat Chandra Chattopadhyay.
 Additional interests include visual effects blockbusters that were adapted from literary works such as Fritz Lang's Metropolis (1927), Stanley Kubrik's 2001: A Space Odyssey (1968), Ridley Scott's Blade Runner (1982), Ang Lee's Life of Pi (2012), and Gary Ross's The Hunger Games (2012).

 Sam Clark is the VFX Workflow Specialist at Netflix and was previously VFX Coordinator and CG Production Manager at Rhythm & Hues Studios.
 Sam has been involved with several global, post-production houses in a range of capacities and roles — Production Coordinator, CG Production Manager, On-Set Motion Capture Production Manager, and Visual Effects Data Manager.
 He has worked on a variety of Hollywood studio pipelines featuring proprietary and off-the-shelf tools for motion-picture and episodic-television projects.
 Sam was a member of the VFX post-production crew for the OSCAR®-winning motion picture, Life of Pi (2012).

 Shish Aikat is the Head of Global Learning at The John Hughes Institute and Tau Films.
 He was initially a member of, and later ran, the Education and Global Learning Department at Rhythm & Hues Studios (R&H) for a decade.
-He was also the Vice Principal of Exceptional Minds, a digital arts school for young adults on the autism spectrum in Sherman Oaks, California.
-He also taught as a Lecturer in the School of Film and Television (SFTV), Loyola Marymount University (LMU), Los Angeles, and in the Master of Professional Writing Program (MPW), University of Southern California (USC).
+He was also the Vice Principal of Exceptional Minds, a digital arts school for young adults on the autism spectrum.
+In addition, he taught as a Lecturer in the School of Film and Television, Loyola Marymount University (LMU), Los Angeles, and in the Master of Professional Writing Program (MPW), University of Southern California (USC).

 Shish received his M.F.A. from the Division of Animation and Digital Arts, School of Cinematic Arts (SCA), University of Southern California (USC), where he was also a Nickelodeon Fellow.
-In addition, he has an M.A. in Communication Management from the Annenberg School of Communication and Journalism, USC. and a B.S.in Mechanical Engineering from Jadavpur University, Kolkata.
+He also has an M.A. in Communication Management from the Annenberg School of Communication and Journalism, USC. and a B.S.in Mechanical Engineering from Jadavpur University, Kolkata.